babar-raza/package-descriptions/aspose.cloud/pypi/Aspose.Diagram Cloud SDK for Python.md

-This cloud SDK enables your C#, ASP.NET & other .NET cloud apps to create & process Visio diagrams from within your apps without installing Microsoft Visio.
+This cloud SDK enables your Python cloud apps to create & process Visio diagrams from within your apps without installing Microsoft Visio.

 Aspose.Diagram Cloud SDK for Python is built on top of Aspose.Diagram REST API and is distributed for use under an MIT license.